bianbian/bianbian.github.com/_posts/2007-11-26-hello-world-2.md

 ---
 layout: post
+title: Hello world!
+category: tech
 tags:
 - blog
-- IT
 - wordpress
-type: post
-meta: {}

-published: true
-status: publish
-title: Hello world!
 ---
-Welcome to <a href="http://wordpress.com/">WordPress.com</a>.
+Welcome to [WordPress.com](http://wordpress.com/).
 This is your first post.
 Edit or delete it and start blogging!